-Whether you’ve just planted your latest crop and have a few sets left over, or you’re thinking of buying more than you need while a great offer lasts, you’ll be pleased to know that you don’t have to go out of your way to use up all your onion sets immediately.
+Whether you’ve just planted your latest crop and have a few onion sets left over, or you’re thinking of buying more than you need while a great offer lasts, you’ll be pleased to know that you don’t have to go out of your way to use up all your onion sets immediately.

 Storing onion sets works on much the same principle as storing harvested onions at the other end of the growing process.
 Your biggest concern should be getting the conditions right in your storage area, as too much moisture, warmth or cold could cause adverse effects.
 In turn, this could result in your onion sets going bad before their time.

 The first thing to think about is getting the right container.
 Onions and onion sets love ventilation to keep them cool and dry, so you don’t want to put them in a solid or sealed container such as a box or jar.
-Instead, opt for mesh shelves or net bags that hold your onions while exposing them to the air flow of the room.
+Instead, opt for mesh shelves or net bags that hold your onions while exposing them to the airflow of the room.

 If you haven’t kept hold of the mesh bags the sets came in, or have any other mesh bags to hand, here are some alternatives you could try:

-- An unsealed, open top crate
+- An unsealed, open-top crate

 - A hessian (or similarly porous fabric) bag